These are as follows:

 Before attending an instructor course all candidates must hold current provider certification in the discipline in which they wish to teach and be proficient in all of the skills of the disciplines they will be instructing.

-For the more advanced levels of instructor (i.e. CFR Advanced, ACLS, etc), instructor candidates must be healthcare professionals who perform the provider skills regularly within their own scope of practice.
+For the more advanced levels of instructor (i.e. ACLS), instructor candidates must be healthcare professionals who perform the provider skills regularly within their own scope of practice.

 Instructor certification lasts for a period of 2 years and instructors are required to re-certify their status every two years to continue teaching through the programme.
 Before committing the time and energy to becoming an instructor please consider if you will be able to maintain your instructor status.